Command: restore

 Defaults to 8

-Defaults to use the highest available index.
+Defaults to use the highest available transaction.

 -timestamp TIMESTAMP